Criticality-enhanced Electric Field Gradient Sensor with Single Trapped Ions: Supplementary note 1: Realization of the phonon detector module

-In this section we discuss in detail the implementation of the phonon detector module with the help of the ancilla-ion, which has an internal ladder-type three-level structure as shown in Fig.~\ref{fig:fig1}.
+In this section we discuss in detail the implementation of the phonon detector module with the help of the ancilla-ion, which has an internal ladder-type three-level structure as shown in Fig. 1 of the main text.
 Neglecting the system-ion, the Hamiltonian for the internal transition and the external motion (i.e., the phonon mode) of the ancilla reads ($\hbar=1$)

-where the weak (strong) laser beam is characterised by the Rabi frequency $\Omega_{w (s)}$, frequency $\omega_{w (s)}$, wavevector $k_{w (s)}$ and phase $\phi_{w (s)}$.
+where the weak (strong) laser beam is characterised by the Rabi frequency $\Omega_{\rm w (s)}$, frequency $\omega_{\rm w (s)}$, wavevector $k_{\rm w (s)}$ and phase $\phi_{\rm w (s)}$.
 Here $\hat{x}=x_0 (\hat{c}+\hat{c}^{\dagger})$ is the ancilla-ion position operator, with $x_0=1/\sqrt{2 \omega_{\rm ph}m_{\rm{a} }}$ and $m_{\rm {a} }$ the mass of the ion.
 We assume that the Lamb-Dicke parameter of the two lasers $\eta_{w (s)} :=k_{w (s)} x_0$ are the same and denote them as $\eta_{\rm LD}^{(2)}$.
 Moving to a frame rotating with respect to $\hat{H}_0=\omega_{\rm ph} \hat{c}^{\dagger} \hat{c}+(\omega_e-\omega_g) |e \rangle \langle e|+(\omega_d-\omega_g) |d \rangle \langle d|$, the Hamiltonian Eq.~\eqref{eq:eq_ap_1} takes the form

-In the Lamb-Dicke regime $\eta \sqrt{\langle (\hat{c}+\hat{c}^{\dagger})^2 \rangle} \ll 1$ we have
+In the Lamb-Dicke regime $ \eta_{\rm LD}^{(2)} \sqrt{\langle (\hat{c}+\hat{c}^{\dagger})^2 \rangle} \ll 1$ we have

-We can tune the two laser frequencies such that the weak laser drives resonantly the red phonon sideband of the $\ket{g}\to\ket{e}$ transition, $(\omega_e-\omega_g)-\omega_w=\omega_{\rm ph}$; while the strong laser drives resonantly the carrier transition $\ket{g}\to\ket{d}$, $(\omega_d-\omega_e) -\omega_s=0$.
-After choosing $\phi_s=\phi_w=0$, we perform an optical rotating-wave approximation (RWA) by neglecting terms rotating at frequency $\sim (\omega_e-\omega_g)+\omega_w$, $ \sim (\omega_d-\omega_e)+\omega_s$ and a vibrational RWA where we neglect terms rotating at frequency $\sim \omega_{\rm ph}$.
+We can tune the two laser frequencies such that the weak laser drives resonantly the red phonon sideband of the $\ket{g}\to\ket{e}$ transition, $(\omega_{e\rm }-\omega_{\rm g})-\omega_{\rm w}=\omega_{\rm ph}$; while the strong laser drives resonantly the carrier transition $\ket{e}\to\ket{d}$, $(\omega_{\rm d}-\omega_{\rm e}) -\omega_{\rm s}=0$.
+After choosing $\phi_{\rm s}=\phi_{\rm w}=0$, we perform an optical rotating-wave approximation (RWA) by neglecting terms rotating at frequency $\sim (\omega_{\rm e}-\omega_{\rm g})+\omega_{\rm w}$, $ \sim (\omega_{\rm d}-\omega_{\rm e})+\omega_{\rm s}$ and a vibrational RWA where we neglect terms rotating at frequency $\sim \omega_{\rm ph}$.
 As a result, we obtain

 for the Hamiltonian of the trapped ancilla-ion.

 The quantum state of the ancilla-ion $\rho_{\rm {a}}$ (including both the internal transition and the external motion) evolves according to the LME